 - Evil Is Burning Hot: In a departure from more traditional depictions, where the Wendigo is associated more with ice and the cold, it instead has a burning motif surrounding it.
 Its presence is often preceded by embers and sparks floating through the air, and it has an internal glow that resembles a fire.
 When Julia rips out its heart, it's portrayed as literally burning hot, so much so that it burns her hands when she holds it.

-- Eyeless Face: The Wendigo doesn't appear to have eyes on its face.
+- Eyeless Face: The Wendigo doesn't appear to have eyes on its face, though it still appears to be able to see and even reacts to bright light.

 - Facial Horror: When Frank completes his transformation into the Wendigo, the titular antlers extend out through his mouth and we see the muscle and flesh connecting his jaws rip apart.